nitrozyna/FDR-Metabolomics/timelog.md

 ### 29 Sep 2019

 * *1 hour* Meeting with supervisor
-* *2 hours* Wrote meeting minutes and created a plan for the week
+* *2 hours* Wrote meeting minutes and created a plan for the upcoming weeks

 ### 1 Oct 2020